-The prison is part of the North East Region and is run by HMPS.
+The prison is part of the Tyne and Wear/North East Region and is run by HMPS.
 It has a capacity of 1210 and the #1 governor is Chris Dyer.

-HMP Holme House is a purpose-built category B prison, which opened in May 1992.
+HMP Holme House was a purpose-built category B prison, which opened in May 1992.
 It expanded in the late 1990s with the building of two further house blocks, providing 235 additional places.
 Two new workshops opened in 1997 and an additional house block with 224 places opened in 2010, along with two further regimes buildings providing activity places for around 200 prisoners.
 In June 2016 it was announced that HMP Holme House would be one of the four reform prisons, and in 2017 it re-roled as a Cat C training Prison.

 The creation of ‘reform’ prisons was announced by the government in May 2016.
 These prisons are intended to give more flexibility to prison governors about how they manage budgets and services, which makes them more directly accountable for the performance of their establishments.
 Reform prison governors are allowed to opt out of national contracts and have more operational control over areas such as education, prison regime and rehabilitation services.